caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

   def isRecent(email:Email):Boolean = email.from.broker.isDefined
 ~~~

 The only way to know for sure is to look into the source code.
-This example is trivial, but is not hard to imagine how difficult to understand can be a code where these huge objects are passed around.
+This example is trivial, but when most of your methods receive big objects like `Email`, it's hard to know what their responsibilities are, since there will be occasions when the name will not be very clear.

 ### Alternatively

-A very common approach, that I actually recommend over what's next, is to strip the method of semantis:
+There are two approaches that I actually recommend over typeclasses for most situations.

+#### No semantics

+We don't care about the "meaning" of the  `DateTime` that we will pass to `isRecent`.

 ~~~
 case class Context(now:DateTime){